Road Safety Manual

 on implementing safe system infrastructure!

 Once risk locations have been identified, and relevant information analysed to identify the likely causes, there is a need to select interventions and prioritise these for action.
-Figure 11.1 shows how this fits within the risk assessment process for managing infrastructure safety.
+Figure 11.1 shows how these fit within the Road Infrastructure Safety Management process for managing safety.

 There is a cost associated with every road safety infrastructure intervention.
 Every country has a limited budget available with which to make road safety improvements, and so it is important to ensure that reductions in deaths and serious injuries are maximised within the budget available.
 This requires good knowledge about the effectiveness of road safety interventions in different circumstances.
 It also requires a process to help prioritise the installation of safety treatments.
 Interventions are the individual and collective actions that are taken to address risk.
 The terms ‘countermeasures’ or ‘treatments’ are also used.